pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer1.md

 > Which hyperparameters were optimized?
 > Why did you choose RBF Kernel for SVM?

-Table VIII lists all hyperparameters which were optimized, including their tuning ranges and default parameter values.
+Table VIII lists all hyperparameters that were optimized, including their tuning ranges and default parameter values.
 RBF kernel is the default SVM kernel in most implementation (and to our knowledge in all R implementation).
-It is a general purpose kernel which has proven to produce good results in other studies.
+It is a general-purpose kernel which has proven to produce good results in other studies.
+The SVM's behaviour is known to be relatively insensitive to the specific choice of a kernel function, while the hyperparameters are of critical importance in determining the model's flexibility **(FIXME provide a reference, probably Bengio)**.
-In our view there was no need trying to experiment with custom kernels here; instead we focuses on optimizing hyperparameters $C$ and $\sigma$.
+We therefore focused on optimizing the hyperparameters $C$ and $\sigma$.

 > V. Discussion
 > Could you offer the spectral response function of the hyperspectral sensor?